Rianne Downey

+Career
-Rianne Downey is a Scottish singer-songwriter.
-Downey started her musical journey aged 16 and was awarded the James McAvoy scholarship for the Royal Conservatoire in Glasgow whilst attended Cardinal Newman High School.

-British magazine Far Out reported that Downey pursued a solo career by busking on the streets of Glasgow.
+Downey was awarded the James McAvoy scholarship for the Royal Conservatoire in Glasgow when aged 16.
+She pursued a solo career by busking on the streets of Glasgow.

-Downey gained a loyal fanbase through online streams and covers, as well as original songs.
-Reyt Good Music magazine reported that Downey's music blends indie, country-pop, and folk influences.

-Downey's debut single, Fuel to the Flame, was released in February 2021 and Scottish Newspaper The Alloa Advertiser reported that Downey received more than 3,000 streams on the first day.
+Downey's debut single, "Fuel to the Flame", was released in February 2021 and received more than 3,000 streams on the first day.

-In 2023, Downey was announced as the mystery singer to replace Jacqui Abbott, who, due to a health scare led to Abbott withdrawing from a festival concert in Warrington with music legend Paul Heaton and The Beautiful South.

-Heaton & Downey both continued to work together on Heaton's subsequrnt sell out 2023 UK tour including performing on the main stage at TRNSMT and Scarborough Open Air Theatre.
+In 2023, Downey replaced Jacqui Abbott, who, due to a health scare, withdrew from a Neighbourhood Weekender festival concert in Warrington with Paul Heaton and The Beautiful South.
+Heaton and Downey continued to work together on Heaton's subsequent 2023 UK tour, including performing on the main stage at TRNSMT and Scarborough Open Air Theatre.

+In 2025 and 2026 she performed again at TRNSMT, with a mixture of her own songs and classics such as "Wild Mountain Thyme" and "Rotterdam (Or Anywhere)".
+Also in 2025 she performed with Paul Heaton in an outdoor concert held at Bramall Lane football stadium, Sheffield,.
+The duo have other appearances together scheduled.